nasa/mmt/README.md

     * Using the example directory from above, it would be `rvm install 2.2.2 --with-open-ssl-dir=/usr/local/bin/openssl`.

+9. Run `bundle install` to install any missing gems.

+    * If your terminal tells you that you do not have bundler, run `gem install bundler`

 9. Restart your terminal to refresh all settings.

+10. Navigate to MMT directory and check to make sure Ruby and OpenSSL version are correct.

-10. Run `rake cmr:start` and `rake cmr:load` again.
+11. Run `rake cmr:start` and `rake cmr:load` again.
 If you still have issues, please reach out to a developer to help with troubleshooting.